 COVID-Safe Practices for La Cosecha Conference Participants

-Adherence to the latest official CDC guidance will require 100% mask-wearing according to the latest CDC guidance for all participants when inside the Albuquerque Convention Center and conference hotels.
+Adherence to the latest official CDC guidance may require 100% mask-wearing according to the latest CDC guidance for all participants when inside the conference sites.
 For the latest information, see CDC’s “Your Guide to Masks” and the State of New Mexico’s Public Health Order.

 Social distancing will be encouraged within all meeting and community spaces to include 6-feet distance between individuals.

 Please join La Cosecha Conference in the Virtual platform ONLY if you are experiencing the following COVID-19 symptoms.
 Free testing through the New Mexico Department of Health is available.
 Below is a list of possible COVID-19 symptoms:

 □ Nausea or vomiting

 Sanitizer and sanitizer stations will be available to conference participants.
 Frequent hand washing is encouraged.

 Meeting rooms and community spaces will be cleaned and disinfected according to CDC guidelines.

 COVID-19 cases will be reported to the New Mexico Environment Department’s Occupational Health and Safety Bureau within 4 hours of notification, according to a permanent rule adopted by the Environmental Improvement Board.